Elizabeth Sackler

-Elizabeth Ann Sackler (born February 19, 1948) is an American public historian, arts activist, and the daughter of Arthur M. Sackler and descendant of the Sackler family — a family deeply intertwined with the opioid epidemic in the United States of America.
+Elizabeth Ann Sackler (born February 19, 1948) is an American public historian, arts activist, and the daughter of Arthur M. Sackler and descendant of the Sackler family.
 She is the founder of the American Indian Ritual Object Repatriation Foundation and the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum.

 Early life and education

 In 1966, Sackler graduated from New Lincoln School, an experimental private high school in New York City, where she became involved in activism.
 In 1997, Sackler received her PhD with a concentration in public history from Union Institute & University.
+She has a Jewish ancestry.

 Career

 Early work

-In 1992, Sackler became frustrated with Sotheby's refusal to repatriate Native American ceremonial masks, so she purchased them and returned them to their tribes of origin.
-This led her to become interested in art and social justice issues for American Indians, which led her to become the founding president of the American Indian Ritual Object Repatriation Foundation.
+Sackler was the founding president of the American Indian Ritual Object Repatriation Foundation.
 She is also President of The Arthur M. Sackler Foundation and the Elizabeth A. Sackler Foundation.

 Brooklyn Museum

 In 2007, she founded the Elizabeth A. Sackler Center for Feminist Art, the first museum center devoted to female artists and feminist art, located at the Brooklyn Museum.
 A centerpiece of the center's collection is Judy Chicago's installation of her work, The Dinner Party, which is located at the Brooklyn Museum.
 Sackler and Chicago had been friends since the 1970s.

 In June 2014, Sackler became the first woman to be elected Chairman by the Brooklyn Museum Board of Trustees, a position she held until June 2016.
 She has served as a member of the Board of Trustees of the Brooklyn Museum since 2000.
 More recently, Sackler's work has focused on issues related to women in prison, including the program series States of Denial: The Illegal Incarceration of Women, Children, and People of Color as well as the exhibition Women of York: Shared Dining, both at the Brooklyn Museum's Elizabeth A. Sackler Center for Feminist Art.